Finiteness and the Emergence of Dualities: Compactifiability and Semisimple Representations

 We now put forth a compactifiability criterion for \textit{all} moduli spaces in EFTs compatible with quantum gravity.
 Consider a point $\phi_0 \in \mathcal{M}$ and consider all points within a geodesic distance $D$ from it.
 This fixes a finite region in moduli space

 For moduli spaces of finite volume we find that $\mathcal{M}_D$ approaches a constant as $D \to \infty$, but even for infinite-volume moduli spaces, we find that it cannot increase \textit{too fast}.
-Namely, based on the black hole argument we will see in Sec.~\ref{ss:holo-comp} and string theory examples presented in Sec.~\ref{sec:examples}, we propose the following.
+Namely, based on argument we will see in Sec.~\ref{ss:holo-comp} involving the finiteness of the number of ground state upon compactifying the theory to 1d, and string theory examples presented in Sec.~\ref{sec:examples}, we propose the following.
 We say that the moduli space $\C{M}$ is \textit{compactifiable} if the $\C{M}(D)$ as defined above satisfies the following growth condition:

 for arbitrary $\epsilon>0$, where $n={\rm dim}{\cal M}$.
 We call this bound the \textit{compactifiability} condition.
 This condition forbids exponential growth and growth that is faster than the flat space metric.
 Indeed, in all of the examples we find, the volume of moduli space grows the fastest when the moduli space is flat, in which case it grows like $D^n$.
 We will detail all of these examples in section \ref{sec:examples}.